drnsmith/pneumonia-detection-CNN/README.md

 ### **3. Model Interpretability**
 Implement techniques like Grad-CAM or similar methods to visualise regions of interest in X-ray images and improve model explainability.

 ---
+### Productisation
+This pneumonia detection system can be transformed into a **cloud-based AI diagnostic tool** for healthcare providers, offering **real-time analysis of chest X-rays** to support radiologists in early pneumonia detection.
+By integrating with **hospital information systems (HIS) or telemedicine platforms**, the model can provide **automated pre-screening**, reducing workload and improving diagnostic speed.
+Additional features like **explainability with Grad-CAM visualisations** can enhance trust and usability in clinical settings.

+### Monetisation
+The system can be monetised through a **subscription-based SaaS model**, allowing clinics and hospitals to access **AI-powered X-ray diagnostics on demand**.
+Licensing the **model as an API** for integration into **existing radiology software** offers another revenue stream.
+Partnerships with **telehealth companies** and **medical research institutions** can further expand market reach, with premium offerings like **custom model tuning for specific datasets or regulatory compliance adaptations**.

+---